 - First touch: where the prospect’s first campaign receives 100% of the credit.
 Good for evaluating which campaigns are attracting prospects inbound, effective in the awareness stage.

-- Last touch: where the most recent campaign at the time of prospect conversion (from Lead to Contact) receives 100% of the credit.
+- Last touch: where the most recent campaign at the time the opportunity is ‘Closed Won’ receives 100% of the credit.

 - Even distribution: where all campaigns receive an equal each share of the opportunity amount.